todxx/tdxminer/README.md

 Happy hashing ;)

 ----------------
+Changes in v0.2.2.2
+- Changed output to be line buffered for easier use with piping.
+- Fixed month off-by-one bug in printing the date.
+- Fixed hang that could occur when pool connection is lost.

 Changes in v0.2.2.1
 - Added better/faster handling of non-responding pool connections.
 - More network bug fixes.